- AutoFlight accelerates global expansion

 Shanghai / Augsburg (January 18, 2022).
 AutoFlight continues its global expansion and establishes its first location in Europe: A team led by former Airbus manager Mark R. Henning is now ramping up at Augsburg Airport in Germany.
 The team’s first task is to achieve European Aviation Safety Agency (EASA) certification for AutoFlight's airtaxi ‘Prosperity I’, an electric vertical takeoff and landing aircraft with a range of approximately 250 kilometers.
 It can comfortably seat up to three passengers in addition to the pilot.
-The certification program for this airtaxi will begin this year, with completion expected by 2025.
+The certification program for this airtaxi will begin this year.

 A dedicated and growing team will work at the R&D and certification center in Augsburg.
 AutoFlight plans to establish additional locations for test and demonstration flights across Europe.
 ‘Prosperity I’ is the company’s first manned aircraft.
 Previously, the company’s focus was on unmanned cargo drones.

 “I am delighted to share that Mark Henning is joining AutoFlight in Europe to build our ‘Prosperity I’ airtaxi according to EASA safety standards,” said Mr. Tian Yu, the company’s founder, Chairman and CEO.

 Safety is and always will be AutoFlight’s top commitment.
 The eVTOL pioneer is dedicated to making its airtaxi ‘Prosperity I’ as safe as a commercial airliner, and will work closely with European authorities.